MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/updating-device-firmware-using-windows-update.md

     PnP resolves this location when it installs the device.
 The driver can then open this registry key to determine the location of the payload.

-* Firmware update drivers should use:
+* Firmware update drivers should specify the following INF entries:

     ```
     Class=Firmware